cyrusmcc/ChatGPT-Twitter-Bot/README.md

 ## Creating a docker container
+> NOTE: Cloudflare protections have made the Dockerfile unusable at the moment, I will need to do some testing with the new revChatGPT workarounds to get this to work.

 A docker file is provided if you wish to run your bot in a docker container.
 To create a docker image from the directory which contains this twitter bot

 ### Execute in a terminal